Economic history of India: Republic of India

-The phrase "Hindu rate of growth" was used by some socialists to refer to the low annual growth rate of the economy of India before 1991, suggesting that the blame for low growth lies with the Hinduism.
-It remained around 5.3% from the 1950s to 1980s, while per capita income growth averaged 3.1% a year.
-During the same period, South Korea grew by 10% and Taiwan by 12%.
-The Indian economy of this period is characterised as Dirigism.

-Socialist Boom
+Socialist period

 Before independence a large share of tax revenue was generated by the land tax.
 Thereafter land taxes steadily declined as a share of revenues.

 The economic problems inherited at independence were exacerbated by the costs associated with the partition, which had resulted in about 2 to 4 million refugees fleeing past each other across the new borders between India and Pakistan.
 Refugee settlement was a considerable economic strain.
 Partition divided India into complementary economic zones.
 Under the British, jute and cotton were grown in the eastern part of Bengal (East Pakistan, after 1971, Bangladesh), but processing took place mostly in the western part of Bengal, which became the Indian state of West Bengal.
 As a result, after independence India had to convert land previously used for food production to cultivate cotton and jute.

 Growth continued in the 1950s, the rate of growth was less positive than India's politicians expected.

 Toward the end of Nehru's term as prime minister, India experienced serious food shortages.

 Beginning in 1950, India faced trade deficits that increased in the 1960s.
 The Government of India had a major budget deficit and therefore could not borrow money internationally or privately.
 As a result, the government issued bonds to the Reserve Bank of India, which increased the money supply, leading to inflation.
 The Indo-Pakistani War of 1965 led the US and other countries friendly towards Pakistan to withdraw foreign aid to India, which necessitated devaluation.
 India was told it had to liberalise trade before aid would resume.
 The response was the politically unpopular step of devaluation accompanied by liberalisation.
 Defence spending in 1965/1966 was 24.06% of expenditure, the highest in the period from 1965 to 1989.
 Exacerbated by the drought of 1965/1966, the devaluation was severe.
 GDP per capita grew 33% in the 1960s, reaching a peak growth of 142% in the 1970s, before decelerating to 41% in the 1980s and 20% in the 1990s.

 From FY 1951 to FY 1979, the economy grew at an average rate of about 3.1 percent a year, or at an annual rate of 1.0 percent per capita.
 During this period, industry grew at an average rate of 4.5 per cent a year, compared with 3 per cent for agriculture.
-Real GDP per capita grew 59 per cent during 1950-77.
+Real GDP per capita grew 59 per cent during 1950–77.

 Prime minister Indira Gandhi proclaimed a national emergency and suspended the Constitution in 1975.
 About one-fifth of the national population were urban by 1975.